2021-22 Grants

 To recognize our students’ success, celebratory lawn signs for all graduates were provided.

-Through a partnership with the Presbyterian Church in Morristown, the MEF provided tuition for ten K-5 students with financial need for the Morris School District Community School’s Summer Plus program.
+A partnership with the Presbyterian Church in Morristown provided scholarships for ten K-5 students with financial need to attend the Morris School District Community School’s Summer Plus program and scholarships for four rising 4th -11th graders to attend the Morris School District Community School’s Summer Music Academy.

 FMS after-school volunteer tutoring program for math and language arts will return next school year serving students who are at-risk of falling behind.